Past Shows: Seriously Entertaining

 SEPTEMBER 2018: THE LONG WAY

-House of SpeakEasy’s premier literary cabaret Seriously Entertaining returns from a summer hiatus with a compelling lineup of speakers.
+After a lengthy summer hiatus, Seriously Entertaining returned to Joe’s Pub for its June show, “The Long Way.”
 Novelist and decorated veteran Elliot Ackerman illustrates how his faith was challenged.
 Emmy Award-winning journalist and producer Richard Cohen describing the things ones obscure when living with serious illness.
 CBS Sunday Morning commentator and “Wait, Wait, Don’t Tell Me” panelist Faith Salie reveals the lengths she would go for approval.
 And, far from home, memoirist and “This Alien Nation” founder Sofija Stefanovic becomes obsessed with a culture far different than her own.

 View photos from this show.